mmtk/mmtk-core/README.md

 Our minimum support Rust version (MSRV) policy is "N-1".
 That means we also ensure mmtk-core works properly with the Rust toolchain that is one minor version before the version specified in `rust-toolchain`.
 For example, if `rust-toolchain` contains "1.61.2", the MSRV is guaranteed to be no later than "1.60.0".
-The `package.rust-version` field in `Cargo.toml` may sometimes contain an older version, but we may bump it to a newer version up to "N-1" whenever we need to make use of new Rust features or a dependency crate needs a newer Rust.
-Therefore, users are encouraged to keep close to the latest Rust toolchain rather than relying on an outdated version of Rust.
+We may bump MSRV up to "N-1" when we need to make use of new Rust features or a dependency crate that needs a newer Rust.
+Users are encouraged to keep close to the latest Rust toolchain rather than relying on an outdated version of Rust.

 Note, however, that we may switch to a more conservative MSRV policy in the future when MMTk reaches